bids-standard/BEP028_BIDSprov/bep028spec.md

 ## 2. Provenance records {#2-provenance-records}

 Each provenance record is composed of a set of Activities that represent the transformations that have been applied to the data.
 Each Activity can use Entities as inputs and outputs.
 The Agent specifies the software package.
+Environments specify the software environment in which the provenance record was obtained.

 ![](img/records.svg)